North England Inward Investment Agency

-The North of England Inward Investment Agency (NoE, North of England, North England) is a UK government sponsored agency that represents two regional development agencies (RDAs) in North England: Northwest Regional Development Agency (NWDA), One NorthEast (ONE) and Yorkshire Forward (YF).
-NoE’s primary function is to work as an ambassador to businesses and therefore attract targeted inward investment to the North of England region.
+The North of England Inward Investment Agency (NoE, 'North of England') was a UK government sponsored agency that represented the three regional development agencies (RDAs) of Northern England: Northwest Regional Development Agency (NWDA), One NorthEast (ONE) and Yorkshire Forward (YF).
+NoE’s primary function was to work as an ambassador to businesses and therefore attract targeted inward investment to Northern England.

-NoE provides a link between businesses considering European expansion or relocation and resources in North England.
-Once a company makes the decision to expand or relocate into North England, NoE’s function changes to be a bridge for that transition, working to connect new inward investment companies with the people, resources, funding and more to help minimize risk and increase profitability.
-Some of the planning services that NoE provides to potential inward investment companies include: industry trends analysis, recruitment and training assistance, matching skills provision to employer needs, site location assistance, legal/customs/taxation information, introductions to private funding, links to academia, as well as UK and region specific economic and market information.
+NoE provided a link between businesses considering European expansion or relocation and resources in Northern England.
+Once a company made the decision to expand or relocate into Northern England, NoE’s function changes to be a bridge for that transition, working to connect new inward investment companies with the people, resources, funding and more to help minimise risk and increase profitability.
+Some of the planning services that NoE provided to potential inward investment companies included: industry trends analysis, recruitment and training assistance, matching skills provision to employer needs, site location assistance, legal/customs/taxation information, introductions to private funding, links to academia, as well as UK and region specific economic and market information.